Efficiency in Multiple-Type Housing Markets: Preliminaries

 Consider a market $(N,e,R)$ such that $R\in\mathcal{R}_s$.
 For each type $t\in T$, let $(N,e^t,R^t)= (N,(o^t_1,\ldots,o_n^t),(R_1^t,\ldots,R_n^t))$ be its \textit{associated type-$t$ submarket}.

 We define the top trading cycles (TTC) allocation for each type-$t$ submarket as follows.

 \textbf{Input.} A type-$t$ submarket $(N,e^t,R^t)$.

-\textbf{Step~1.} Let $N_1 := N$ and $O^t_1 := O^t$.
-We construct a directed graph with the set of nodes $N_1\cup O^t_1$.
-For each agent $i\in N_1$, there is an edge from the agent to his most preferred type-$t$ object in $O^t_1$ according to $R_i^t$.
-For each edge $(i, o)$ we say that agent $i$ points to type-$t$ object $o$.
-For each type-$t$ object $o\in O^t_1$, there is an edge from the object to its owner.

-A \textit{trading cycle} is a directed cycle in the graph.
-Given the finite number of nodes, at least one trading cycle exists.
-We assign each agent in a trading cycle the type-$t$ object he points to and remove all trading cycle agents and type-$t$ objects.
-If there are some agents (and hence objects) left, we move to the next step.
-Otherwise we stop.

-\textbf{Step~\textit{k}.} Let $N_k$ be the set of agents that remain after Step~$k-1$ and $O^t_k$ be the set of type-$t$ objects that remain after Step~$k-1$.
-We construct a directed graph with the set of nodes $N_k\cup O^t_k$.
-For each agent $i\in N_k$, there is an edge from the agent to his most preferred type-$t$ object in $O^t_k$ according to $R_i^t$.
-For each type-$t$ object $o\in O^t_k$, there is an edge from the object to its owner.
-At least one trading cycle exists and we assign each agent in a trading cycle the type-$t$ object he points to and remove all trading cycle agents and objects.
-If there are some agents (and hence objects) left, we move to the next step.
-Otherwise we stop.
+\textbf{Step~$k(\geq 1)$.} Each agent points to his most-preferred remaining object given $R^t$.
+Each remaining object points to its owner.
+There exists at least one \textit{trading cycle}. \textit{Execute} all cycles by assigning each agent involved in a cycle the object to which he points.
+Remove all agents and objects involved in a cycle.
+If some agents or objects remain, then proceed to step~$k+1$.

 \textbf{Output.} The type-$t$ TTC algorithm terminates when each agent in $N$ is assigned an object in $O^t$, which takes at most $n$ steps.
 We denote the object in $O^t$ that agent $i\in N$ obtains in the type-$t$ TTC algorithm by $TTC_i^t(e^t,R^t)$ and the final type-$t$ allocation by $TTC^t(e^t,R^t)$.